Maze Therapeutics

 image

-MZE829 – a genetically-informed approach to APOL1-mediated kidney disease (AKD)
+MZE829 – a genetically-informed approach to APOL1-mediated kidney disease (AMKD)

-In the United States, approximately six million, or 13%, of African Americans have mutations of both copies of the high-risk APOL1 gene variants, and are at risk for developing AKD.
-It is currently estimated that approximately 20%, or over one million, of those individuals have AKD.
+In the United States, approximately six million, or 13%, of African Americans have mutations of both copies of the high-risk APOL1 gene variants, and are at risk for developing AMKD.
+It is currently estimated that approximately 20%, or over one million, of those individuals have AMKD.

-Our most advanced lead program, MZE829, is an oral, small molecule inhibitor of APOL1, for the treatment of patients with AKD.
-Although the link between APOL1 variants and renal dysfunction has been known for over a decade, we have identified a new protective variant that underpins our therapeutic approach for MZE829 and may ultimately allow us to address a broader population of AKD than has previously been possible in the clinical setting.
-In October 2024, we reported results for our Phase 1 clinical trial of MZE829.
-We initiated a Phase 2 trial of MZE829 in November 2024 and expect to dose our first patient in the first quarter of 2025 and to report proof of concept data in the first quarter of 2026.
+MZE829 is an oral, small molecule inhibitor of APOL1, for the treatment of patients with AMKD.
+Although the link between APOL1 variants and renal dysfunction has been known for over a decade, we have identified a new protective variant that underpins our therapeutic approach for MZE829 is currently being evaluated in the Phase 2 HORIZON Study and we expect to report proof of concept data in the first quarter of 2026.

 MZE001 – an oral substrate reduction therapy for Pompe disease